TYPO3incubator/access-control/README.md

 ## Design Principals

 Whenever possible the authorization logic should be part of a policy.
-Thus its auditable and changeable.
-For reasons of the performance or complexity it might be not possible.
-Then it's recommended to extend the expression language with a custom function.
+Thus it's auditable and changeable.
+For reasons of performance or complexity it might be not possible.
+Then it's recommended to extend the expression language with a custom function if possible.

 ## Development